 How do I obtain plant variety protection in the EU?

-There is no change to the application process to obtain a CPVR.
-However, if you are UK-based (with no address in the EU), you will need a EU representative not only to make an application for a CPVR, but also to pay the renewal fees once the right is granted.
+There have been no changes to the application process to obtain a CPVR.
+However, if you are UK-based (with no address in the EU), you need a EU representative not only to make an application for a CPVR, but also to pay the renewal fees once the right is granted.
 Please contact us for more information on how our Luxembourg office can act as your EU representative.